perfanalytics/pose2sim/README.md

 ### Within Pose2Sim
 > *Scaling and inverse kinematics are performed in a fully automatic way for each trc file.*\
 > ***No need for a static trial!***
+>
+> ​
+>
 > Model scaling is done according to the mean of the segment lengths, across a subset of frames.
 We remove the frames where the average knee and hip flexion angles are above 90° (pose estimation is not precise when the person is crouching) and the 50% most extreme segment values (potential outliers).\
 > Note: If the participant is mostly crouching or sitting, manually scale on a standing trial (see [next section](#within-opensim-gui)).
+>
+> ​
+>
+> The Pose2Sim OpenSim model is adapted from the Lifting Full-Body model with flexible spine by [Beaucage-Gauvreau (2019)](https://pubmed.ncbi.nlm.nih.gov/30714401/), including knee constraints by [Rajagopal (2016)](https://pubmed.ncbi.nlm.nih.gov/27392337/).
+6 contact spheres per foot were added, a ball joint between the head and the torso was included, and joint limits were relaxed to allow for more extreme postures.\
+> The optional simple model is identical, but computation is made much faster by using a rigid spine, no patella, and no muscles.

 > [!TIP]
 > In your Config.toml file: